mada360/Chrono-Lux/Final Report/Sections/Progress.md

 It is possible to filter this information to the application name, however even the application could often produce large amounts of log information.

 Another issue with the debug information is when an exception error was thrown or the application crashed there would be a very long stack trace displaying messages for core OS methods.
 It is possible however to produce log information using the provided Log API within Android, this API can be called using `Log.i(tag, message)`, this outputs a log message with a *tag* string that can be provided.
 The use of the tag allows the developer to filter log message by using the tag allowing for only the messages that developer would like to see be displayed, greatly reducing the clutter.
-The `Log` API can be called using different letters as follows:
+The `Log` API can be called using different letters as seen in table \ref{table:logkey}.

-\pagebreak

 | Letter | Log Type |
 |--------|----------|